Darren Waller Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Discover player props odds, plays, and insights for Darren Waller in his NFL Playoffs contest with the Las Vegas Raiders against the Cincinnati Bengals.

 Ahead of placing any prop bet wagers on Darren Waller for Saturday's game, which starts at 4:30 PM ET on NBC, here are some insights and stats to consider to make the best bets.
-The AFC Wild Card round will see Waller's Las Vegas Raiders enter a showdown against the Cincinnati Bengals at Paul Brown Stadium in Cincinnati, Ohio.
+Waller and the Las Vegas Raiders square off against the Cincinnati Bengals at Paul Brown Stadium in the AFC Wild Card round of the 2021 NFL Playoffs.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .